pcisnero/P3/readme.md

 ----
 ## Details for teaching teams
 * No test credentials.
-*I included both generators on the landing page.
+* I included both generators on the landing page.
 * I created a CSS folder witha file named "mystyle.css" to add some additional colors.

 ----
 ## Outside Code
-* Bootstrap- Theme: Journal
+* Bootstrap- Theme: Journal.
-*Packagist - Badcow/lorem-ipsum and fzaninotto/faker
+* Packagist - Badcow/lorem-ipsum and fzaninotto/faker.
 *I got the definition of Lorem-Ipsum from Wikipedia.